RHReynolds/colochelpR/README.md

 ## Background

 The functions herein are simply wrapper functions for executing [coloc](https://github.com/chr1swallace/coloc).
 Please refer to the  [coloc vignette](https://chr1swallace.github.io/coloc/) for more background on use of coloc.
+Please remember to cite [coloc](https://github.com/chr1swallace/coloc), if you use this helper package.

 ## Example